PC5518/Anscom-Terminal-Full-Access-to-Indian-Market-/README.md

 **AnsCom Terminal** is a sophisticated, real-time stock and crypto analysis tool with a professional, Bloomberg-inspired interface.
 This major v2.0 update transforms the terminal from a single-asset viewer into a dynamic market analysis powerhouse.

 The headline feature is **full market access**.
-We've replaced the static header with a powerful interactive **Command & Search Bar**, giving you direct access to the entire Nifty 500 Indian stock market, complete with intelligent, live search suggestions.
+I've replaced the static header with a powerful interactive **Command & Search Bar**, giving you direct access to the entire Nifty 500 Indian stock market,live search suggestions.

 <br>